Like I said above I love having weekly help but it didn’t start out that way. We began with just a day and worked up to

 Step #4.
 Train them…..well.

 Hands-on training is the key to keeping you and your animals comfortable with outside help.
 I had my girl watch me do chores a few times before she jumped in.
 Seeing not only what you do but HOW you do it is really important.
 Animals thrive on routine and any changes, even subtle ones can through them out of whack.
 Show how you handle your chickens or milk your goats or cows.
 Give them a demonstration on how to feed without risk of injury to the animals or themselves.

 For this reason, you will want to take things slowly.
 Have them watch a few times, then do chores with you a few times, watch them do chores a few times and finally allow them to do chores without you there.
 This may seem like overkill but trust me on this, the more you train the fewer issues you will have later on.

-Ninja Tip: Make a video walkthrough on your phone of what needs to be done and how you do it.
+SLCG PRO TIP: Make a video walkthrough on your phone of what needs to be done and how you do it.
 If you need your spouse or child to step in for just one feeding so you can then make a video with your phone of exactly how you do things on your phone and send it to them.
 That way they can refer to your video walkthrough as they are doing chores.
 This really is quite helpful for both your help and your animals.

 Step #5.
 Have a “Chore Board”.

 We are pretty old school on our farm and rely on a dry-erase board to keep our animal’s routines in place.
 Our help knows to always look there first to be sure there are no changes in feed, housing locations, or routines.